ibexa/documentation-developer/docs/personalization/api_reference/recommendation_api.md

 The shortest expiration period is 5 minutes from the request time, the longest is 24 hours.

-In most cases you don't have to calculate the expiration time manually.
+Usually, you don't have to calculate the expiration time manually.
 Instead, make sure that the `Expires` header is used in the configuration of your caching system and not a static value out of your configuration.